andreafailla/pix2beats/README.md

 The idea is that <b>images are made of pixels</b>, and <b>pixels can be represented as numbers</b>.
 Therefore, we can use these numeric values to obtain waveforms and, consequently, music.

-Then, Pix2Beats applies a series of transformations to this signal (eg, apply effects, add harmonues, etc.) to obtain a more pleasant sound.
+Then, Pix2Beats applies a series of transformations to this signal (eg, apply effects, add harmonies, etc.) to obtain a more pleasant sound.
 This latter step, which is much common in music production, is carried out by leveraging Spotify's [pedalboard API](https://spotify.github.io/pedalboard/reference/pedalboard.html)